GetDKAN/dkan/docs/source/user-guide/guide_local_files.rst

 These instructions assume you’ve already created a dataset (through the the UI, a harvest or the API) that contains a distribution pointing to a remote CSV file, and that this CSV file has not yet been imported to the datastore.
 We’ll need the ID of the existing dataset.

+Note that for the most part, DKAN will not have trouble performing dataset imports.
+These instructions, and the features which support them, are for those times when the datasets are large enough to cause errors during normal imports.

 TL;DR
 =====